rgenge/cub3d/README.md

 # cub3d

 First-person 3D representation of a maze using raycasting.
+You have to build a raycasting function that will give the impression you are in a 3D map, but in fact it is not 3d but a 2d image.

 ## Final grade : 110/100

 ### Prerequisites

 The project runs using the MiniLibX, a library for graphic games.

 ![](https://s2.gifyu.com/images/ezgif-1-b18723cb87.gif)